 WILLY: No, no, some people - some people accomplish something.
 Did Biff say anything after I went this morning?

-LINDA: You shouldn't have criticized him, Willy, especially after he just got off the train.
+after he just got off the train.
 You mustn't lose your temper with him.

 WILLY: When the hell did I lose my temper?
 I simply asked him if he was making any money.
 Is that a criticism?